Angers unbeaten thanks to Mangani’s late penalty, Nice wins

 Mangani has been reliable from the spot in recent seasons and made no mistake in the 79th minute for his 13th penalty in 20 goals for the club.
 Romain Faivre’s penalty put Brest ahead in the 61st.

-Angers has made a surprisingly strong start under inexperienced new coach Gerard Baticle, who replaced Stephane Moulin after he left in the offseason following 10 years at the club.
+Angers has made a surprisingly strong start under inexperienced new coach Gerald Baticle, who replaced Stephane Moulin after he left in the offseason following 10 years at the club.

 Angers has 11 points from five games and is four points behind league leader Paris Saint-Germain, but is only one point ahead of Marseille, which is in third spot and has played one game less.